ConsultNetConsultNetConsultNetConsultNet

 Own Your Career Journey: Insights from Dr. Michelle Prince

-By Justin Priest, Chief Operating Officer | Blog | Comments are Closed | 29 May, 2025 | 0
+By Justin Priest, Chief Operating Officer | Insight | Comments are Closed | 29 May, 2025 | 0

 In a world where professional paths can often feel predetermined, Dr. Michelle Prince’s conversation on Tech on Tap brings a fresh and authentic perspective.
 Her career began in HR when it was still called “personnel,” and her path has been shaped by curiosity, intentional decisions, and a drive to keep evolving.
 Throughout her journey, one belief has remained central: your career is your responsibility to shape.